aqxiy/inExt-coffee/README.md

 # inExt-coffee

-Template for coffee quality
+Template for coffee quality.
+My favorite of the bunch & Something like a return to youth (as a 25 y/o male thinking back to 14-16).

-And also the first of my coffees I could see myself drinking daily.
 A natural and contrived consequence of repeat tinkering.

-Something like a return to youth (as a 25 y/o male thinking back to 14-16)
+Best after a small meal (maybe 7-15 mins)

 1. 4 x 50 mL beakers of freezer unit filtered water in a coffee mug
 2. 3 mL ACV (Bragg Apple Cider Vinegar), syringe 1mL measured